hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 .. code-block:: protobuf

   message ValidatorInfo {
-    // Used to check if the validator's signup has been revoked. string registered = 1;

     // The name of the endpoint.
-It should be a human readable name. string name = 2;
+It should be a human readable name. string name = 1;

     // The validator's public key (currently using signer_public_key as this is
     // stored in the transaction header)
-    string id = 3;
+    string id = 2;

     // This is the protocol buffer described below.
-    SignUpInfo signup_info = 4;
+    SignUpInfo signup_info = 3;

-    // The block number that this ValidatorInfo was set on.
+    // The header signature for the ValidatorRegistryPayload transaction.
+This
-    // This is used as a form of time to help with the enforcement of the C test. int32 block_num = 5;
+    // will be used to look up the block the ValidatorInfo was committed on. string transaction_id = 4;
   }

 The above ValidatorInfo includes the following protocol buffer: